DataDog/synthetics-ci-github-action/README.md

           variables: 'START_URL=https://staging.website.com,PASSWORD=stagingpassword'
 ```

-### Example workflow using a global configuration override with `config_path`
+### Example workflow using a global configuration file with `config_path`

-This GitHub Action overrides the path to the global `datadog-ci.config.json` file.
+By default, the path to the global configuration file is `datadog-ci.json`.
+You can override this path with the `config_path` input.

 ```yaml
 name: Run Synthetic tests with custom config